 The board appears to be looking towards maximizing performance now, not later.
 The new executive chair of CVS Health, Roger Farah, from the release: “In our discussions with the leadership at Glenview, we agreed that we can deliver greater value from our integrated businesses to all of our stakeholders, including our customers, consumers, colleagues, and shareholders.”
 New faces tasked with quick turnarounds include group president Prem Shah and at the head of shaky Aetna, Steve Nelson from ChenMed [TTA 8 Nov].
 That means achieving profitability and cash flow at a very tough time for nearly all insurers.
 CNBC, Becker’s

 How Centene did it after a similar move by Politan Capital Management.
-Since early 2022, Centene has been selling off in pieces what turned out to be an abundance of ancillary, only partly digested businesses, such as Ribera Health, Magellan, Apixio, and most recently MSO Collaborative Health Systems [TTA 13 Nov, 5 May 2023, 30 July 2022], along with a deep portfolio of real estate such as a projected Charlotte HQ, all bought by the late CEO Michael Neidorff.
+Since early 2022, Centene has been selling off in pieces what turned out to be an abundance of ancillary, only partly digested businesses, such as Ribera Health, Magellan, Apixio, and most recently their MSO/ACO organizer Collaborative Health Systems [TTA 13 Nov, 5 May 2023, 30 July 2022], along with a deep portfolio of real estate such as a projected Charlotte HQ, all bought by the late CEO Michael Neidorff.
 These ‘fat pads’ were easy cuts along with several thousand people.
 CVS Health, however, may not have the padding that Centene had to generate ready cash from willing buyers as it has the reputation of being fairly lean.
-Their big missteps may have been in 2022 (FOMO Time) pursuing a management-led Big Objective of entering brick-and-mortar and never profitable Oak Street Health primary care for $10 billion, buying home health’s Signify Health for $8 billion, and investing $100 million in Carbon Health, all at inflated post-pandemic prices and the latter two with significant issues involving their lines of business.
+Their big missteps may have been in 2022 (FOMO Time) pursuing a management-led Big Objective of entering brick-and-mortar and buying never-profitable Oak Street Health primary care for $10 billion, buying home health’s Signify Health for $8 billion, and investing $100 million in Carbon Health, all at inflated post-pandemic prices with the latter two having significant issues within their lines of business.

-The proposal of splitting up the company sounds drastic to achieve profitability and may be a ‘worst case scenario’ thrown out to keep the crocodile sated.
-Much depends on how both Glenview Capital and Mr. Market behave next year and the opportunities presented, facing a new administration and HHS head without ties to or fondness for payers.
+The proposal of splitting up the company sounds drastic to achieve profitability.
+It may be a ‘worst case scenario’ thrown out to keep the crocodile sated.
+Much depends on how both Glenview Capital and Mr. Market behave next year with the opportunities presented, while facing a new administration and HHS and CMS heads without ties to or fondness for payers.

 Categories: Latest News and Opinion.